+Marketing your book provides exposure, builds a fan base, and promotes sales.
 Making people aware of your book is one of the most important things you can do to sell your work.
-You could have the best book in the world, but if nobody is going to buy it if they don’t know about it.
-Marketing your book provides exposure, builds a fan base, and promotes sales.
+You could have the best book in the world, but no one is going to buy it if they don’t know about it.

-Before you start publicizing your book, spend some time brainstorming a detailed marketing plan that includes print advertising, reading events, advertising through local publications, online social media blasts, reviewers whom you can ask for feed- back, trade-shows relevant to the topic of your book, and niche audiences that might be interested in your book.
-If that seems overwhelming, try visualizing your reader.
+Before you start publicizing your book, spend some time brainstorming a detailed marketing plan that includes print advertising, reading events, advertising through local publications, online social media blasts, reviewers whom you can ask for feedback, trade-shows relevant to the topic of your book, and niche audiences that might be interested in your book.

-Remember those 50 copies I suggested that you print in order to recoup IngramSpark’s title setup fees?
-If your publication date is still a ways off, one very effective use for those books is to give them to advance readers as galleys (also known as pre-publication copies or ARCs).
+If your publication date is still a ways off, consider purchasing 50 or so books to give away as advance readers or galleys (also known as pre-publication copies or ARCs).
 This might seem like a lot of books to give away for free, but even a small publishing house wouldn’t bat an eyelash at mailing out 50 ARCs, considering their immense marketing potential.

 Since they are sent out to advance readers several months before anyone is legally allowed to sell the title, ARCs are often marked “not for sale.”
 Sometimes they are even sent out before the book has been fully edited and designed, meaning that typos and a plain cover are acceptable in ARCs; as such, readers are duly cautioned to not use direct quotes from the prepub version of the book.
 The main idea is to generate advance praise for your book and to get your book on the radar of people who will mention it to other potential readers right when it hits the shelves.